What is Envoy Proxy?

 Gloo Mesh is a Kubernetes-native management plane that enables configuration and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
 Gloo Mesh is an upstream distribution of Istio with long term support (LTS), n-4 version support, FIPS readiness, and enterprise SLAs.
 Gloo Mesh provides a multi-cluster management plane that simplifies operations and usage through a unified API.
 Gloo Mesh is engineered with a focus on its utility as an operational management tool, providing both graphical and command line UIs, observability features, and debugging tools.

 Gloo Mesh is a management plane that simplifies operations and workflows of Istio installations across multiple clusters and deployment footprints.
-With Gloo Mesh, you can install, discover, and operate Istio across your enterprise, on-premises, or in the cloud, even across heterogeneous service mesh implementations.
+With Gloo Mesh, you can install, discover, and operate Istio with federated policies enforced across your enterprise, on-premises, or in the cloud, even across heterogeneous service mesh implementations.
 For more info, see Gloo Mesh Concepts in our docs.

 What are common use cases for Gloo Mesh?